 “It’s important to attend every networking event you can,” she says.
 “Don’t be afraid to ask questions and go even if you don’t think anything is going to come of it.”

 Push your comfort zone.

 To become more involved in the construction industry, Toalepai also became an authorized Occupational Safety and Health Administration instructor.
 From conducting job-site safety training to ensuring employees wear the proper gear and reviewing hazardous materials and waste clean-up operations, she makes sure other companies have their paperwork and procedures in compliance with OSHA.

 “We inspect all the trades from the ground up to the finished product,” she says.

 Even though Toalepai isn’t a lawyer, after going to court as an inspector witness for several OSHA cases, she found herself having to defend a client last year.
 “It was nerve-wracking,” she says.
 “Sometimes you have to fake it until you make it.”

 To prepare, she envisioned the questions she would want to know if she was a judge deciding the case.
 Then she anticipated the right questions to ask.
 “It’s just about proving the case and asking the right questions,” she says.

 Even though she’s extremely busy, Toalepai sits on the board of HomeAid of Southern Nevada which focuses on rebuilding shelters for the homeless in Nevada where contractors and subcontractors donate their time and supplies.

-She also created a nonprofit organization, RYSHOC Family – a name created off the first two letters of her children’s names – that offers career training to kids and youth, some who have been in foster care.
+She also created a nonprofit organization, RYSHOC Family – a name created off the first two letters of her children’s names – that offers careers training to kids and youth, some who have been in foster care.

 “I’m a really big believer in the philosophy that as much is given, that much is received,” she says.
 “If I take care of other people it will help everyone.
 I remember how I got to where I am today.”